 His current series of paintings is a poetic interpretation of the often contentious materialist atomist cosmology first proposed by Democritus and developed by Epicurus around the 3rd century BC in Ancient Greece.
 The concept that the universe is not divinely governed but is constructed from indivisible, unseen foundational elements, which they named ‘Atoms’, was an extraordinary advance and achievement in natural philosophy and are central to the origins and foundation of the scientific revolution and modernity.
 By default, we are all now Epicureans, even if many people are unaware of the history.

-all ages.
+For Dray, Philosophy deals in the abstract, and abstraction is an indispensable tool in art and culture.
+Through his paintings, he reasserts that abstraction has been a part of humanity, all cultures of all ages.
 It’s an indispensable tool, as we create symbols, vessels to fill with allusions and messages.
-The resulting artwork have a strong sense of purpose.
+The resulting artwork has a strong sense of purpose.